 (c) the Clerk of the Legislative Council, Clerk of the Legislative Assembly, Deputy Clerk of the Legislative Council, Deputy Clerk of the Legislative Assembly, Clerk Assistant, Usher of the Black Rod or Sergeant-at-Arms of the Parliament of Western Australia.

-[Clause 1 inserted by No. 13 of 2011 s.
+[Clause 1 inserted: No. 13 of 2011 s.
 36.]

 2. Judicial and court officers